Playground Renewal Program (2025-2026)

 • Splendid Playground, Harrisdale

 • Share H there, My kids frequently use Northerly Park.
 Along our street, there are many school aged kids that could benefit from play equipment for older kids.
 There is a basketball hoop at the playground could use a new net that has been broken since we have lived in the area and never replaced.
 Some sporting facilities will also be nice for the area.
 I.e. volleyball net, soccer goals, table tennis or a scooter/skate park.
 The concretr area next to Northerly Oval seems like a wasted space that could be repurposed.
 The Northerly oval area has been flooded for some time and kids have not been able to utilise the area to kick a ball or play some cricket.
 Thank you. on Facebook Share H there, My kids frequently use Northerly Park.
 Along our street, there are many school aged kids that could benefit from play equipment for older kids.
 There is a basketball hoop at the playground could use a new net that has been broken since we have lived in the area and never replaced.
 Some sporting facilities will also be nice for the area.
 I.e. volleyball net, soccer goals, table tennis or a scooter/skate park.
 The concretr area next to Northerly Oval seems like a wasted space that could be repurposed.
 The Northerly oval area has been flooded for some time and kids have not been able to utilise the area to kick a ball or play some cricket.
-Thank you. on Twitter Share H there, My kids frequently use Northerly Park.
+Thank you. on X (formerly Twitter) Share H there, My kids frequently use Northerly Park.
 Along our street, there are many school aged kids that could benefit from play equipment for older kids.
 There is a basketball hoop at the playground could use a new net that has been broken since we have lived in the area and never replaced.
 Some sporting facilities will also be nice for the area.
 I.e. volleyball net, soccer goals, table tennis or a scooter/skate park.
 The concretr area next to Northerly Oval seems like a wasted space that could be repurposed.
 The Northerly oval area has been flooded for some time and kids have not been able to utilise the area to kick a ball or play some cricket.
 Thank you. on Linkedin Email H there, My kids frequently use Northerly Park.
 Along our street, there are many school aged kids that could benefit from play equipment for older kids.
 There is a basketball hoop at the playground could use a new net that has been broken since we have lived in the area and never replaced.
 Some sporting facilities will also be nice for the area.
 I.e. volleyball net, soccer goals, table tennis or a scooter/skate park.
 The concretr area next to Northerly Oval seems like a wasted space that could be repurposed.
 The Northerly oval area has been flooded for some time and kids have not been able to utilise the area to kick a ball or play some cricket.
 Thank you. link

 H there, My kids frequently use Northerly Park.
 Along our street, there are many school aged kids that could benefit from play equipment for older kids.
 There is a basketball hoop at the playground could use a new net that has been broken since we have lived in the area and never replaced.
 Some sporting facilities will also be nice for the area.
 I.e. volleyball net, soccer goals, table tennis or a scooter/skate park.
 The concretr area next to Northerly Oval seems like a wasted space that could be repurposed.
 The Northerly oval area has been flooded for some time and kids have not been able to utilise the area to kick a ball or play some cricket.
 Thank you.

-Theresa W. asked 18 days ago
+Theresa W. asked 7 months ago

 Hi Theresa, thank you so much for your comment.
 Unfortunately, the scope of works only includes playground renewal (not park improvement) and does not expand outside of this area.